BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 does whatever it wants, just because they have the money and power to do it?
 I mean, really, who is a better enemy?
 If you have to pick one of these enemies, which one is better?
 I don't know.
 I don't even know how to answer my own question.
 Which one is really better?
-Obviously we see which one gets more shit done.
+Obviously, we see which one gets more shit done.
 One gets the leadership thrown in jail, the other one gets the leadership of multi-million dollar houses in downtown Salt Lake.
 I mean, the church is smart enough to see which one is more effective.
-Hopefully we are, too.
+Hopefully, we are too.
 Would you prefer to get a letter that reads like this?

 > To Oliver Cowdery, David Whitmer, John Whitmer, William Muntz, Phelps, and Lyman E. Johnson,